bugsnag/bugsnag-node/Readme.md

 ###setContext

-Bugsnag uses the concept of "contexts" to help display and group your errors.
-Contexts represent what was happening in your application at the time an error occurs.
+Bugsnag uses the concept of "contexts" to help display and group your exceptions.
+Contexts represent what was happening in your application at the time an exception occurs.
 In a network based node app, this would typically be the URL requested.
 If you provide access to the node.js request object, bugsnag will use the URL for you.